If Jesus pre-existed, he wasn’t a human, John 17:5

 “and now, Father, glorify thou me in thy own presence with the glory which I had with thee before the world was made” (RSV).

-For a video presentation on this passage, see here.
+For a video presentation on John 17:5, see here.

 As with any difficult biblical passage, we must consider the context of Jesus' statement in this prayer to God (the Father).
 Just two sentences before, as recorded in John 17:3, Jesus prayed to God: “Father (17:1) …this is eternal life, that they know you the only true God, and Jesus the Messiah whom you have sent.”
 In John 17:5, two sentences after Jesus said that the Father is the only true God, it would be very strange for Jesus to imply that he too, Jesus himself, is also God.